Sri Lankan Tamil dialects: Characteristics

-As Tamil is a diglossic language the differences between the standard written languages across the globe is minimal but the spoken varieties differ considerably.
+As Tamil is a diglossic language, the differences between the standard written languages across the globe is minimal but the spoken varieties differ considerably.
 The spoken Tamil varieties in Sri Lanka although different from those of Tamil Nadu in India share some common features with the southern dialects of Tamil Nadu.
 Sri Lankan Tamil dialects retain many words and grammatical forms that are not in everyday use in Tamil Nadu, and use many other words slightly differently.
-The Sri Lankan Tamil dialects are less influenced by Sanskrit and the western languages, although there are western and Sanskrit loan words in day to day usage.
-In general Sri Lankan Tamil dialects are considered to be more conservative than the continental Tamil dialects.
+In general, Sri Lankan Tamil dialects are considered to be more conservative than the continental Tamil dialects.